kstevens715/dotfiles/README.markdown

 Here are basic instructions to setup on a new machine.
-May have to compile command-t as well.

 ```
 sudo apt-get install coffeescript